joppuyo/jpeg-xl-encode/README.md

 * PHP 7.2.5 or later.
 * Linux, MacOS or Windows OS with x64 architecture.
 * The `proc_open` function needs to be enabled in the PHP installation since the library executes the `cjxl` binary on the command line.
 Some web hosts may disable this function for security reasons.
+You can also build ImageMagick or Vips from the source with JPEG XL support and use the Imagick/Vips PHP extension to encode jxl files.

 ## Installation